 Diagnosing and Treating Cushing's Disease

-Cushing’s disease is one of the hardest diagnosis to make, requires multiple blood, urine, and salivary tests to diagnose, dynamic hormone stimulatory and inhibitory tests, and at times even blood sampling from near the pituitary (inferior petrosal sinus sampling, or IPSS) to determine that a pituitary tumor is the culprit.
-When the syndrome is suspected or diagnosed, a patient will need a workup to determine what’s causing the hormonal excess.
-It is recommended that the work-up and interpretation be done at a medical center with expertise in neuroendocrine tumors, as accurate diagnosis is fundamental and often hard to derive.
+Cushing’s disease is one of the hardest diagnoses to make, requiring multiple blood, urine, and salivary tests; dynamic hormone stimulatory and inhibitory tests; and at times even blood sampling from near the pituitary (inferior petrosal sinus sampling, or IPSS) to determine that a pituitary tumor is the culprit.
+When the syndrome is suspected, a patient will need workup to determine what’s causing the hormonal excess.
+It is recommended that the workup and interpretation be done at a medical center with expertise in neuroendocrine tumors, as accurate diagnosis is fundamental and often hard to derive.

 Treatment Options

-Cushing’s disease may be able to be treated surgically, by removing the pituitary tumor causing the overproduction of cortisol.
+Cushing’s disease may be able to be treated surgically, by removing the pituitary tumor causing the hormone overproduction.
 (See Surgery for a Pituitary Tumor.)
-In cases where surgery is not recommended, pituitary tumors may be treated with medication to suppress ACTH production from the tumor, cortisol production from the adrenals or block its effects at the receptor level.
-At times pituitary radiation is recommended or even bilateral adrenalectomy.
-For each patient the treatment is highly individualized considering all available surgical, medical and radiation tools as well as clinical trials.
+In cases where surgery is not recommended, pituitary tumors may be treated with medication to suppress ACTH production from the tumor or cortisol production from the adrenals, or to block its effects at the receptor level.
+At times pituitary radiation is recommended, or even bilateral adrenalectomy.
+For each patient the treatment is highly individualized after considering all available surgical, medical, and radiation tools as well as clinical trials.

 Pituitary tumors are complex lesions that should be treated at major medical centers, by a team experienced in the diagnosis and treatment of tumors affecting the hormones.
-Weill Cornell Brain and Spine Center is fortunate to be home to an internationally recognized surgical team with advanced skills in minimally invasive procedures to remove pituitary tumors.
+The Weill Cornell Medicine Brain and Spine Center is fortunate to be home to an internationally recognized surgical team with advanced skills in minimally invasive procedures to remove pituitary tumors.
 Neurosurgeon Theodore Schwartz, MD, routinely use endonasal (through the nose) approaches to removing pituitary tumors, with no head or facial scarring.
 (See video of endonasal surgery technique.)
+He is also a pioneer in transorbital and supraorbital surgical approaches.
 The team has operated successfully on tumors that other surgeons have deemed impossible to remove.
 (See video of patient who had a giant tumor removed endonasally.)
 Dr. Dobri is well versed in all available medications for Cushing's disease, and has taken care of many patients with complex disease that requires combination medical therapy.

 Request an Appointment | Refer a Patient